Project Ideas

 Non-PostgreSQL Middle

 In osm2pgsql-speak the “middle” is the part of the code that stores OSM objects for dependency management and updates.
-Currently there are two middle implementation, the “ram” middle for the non-slim mode which doesn’t support updates and the “pgsql” middle for slim mode which stores the data in the PostgreSQL database and which supports updates.
+Currently there are two middle implementations, the “ram” middle for the non-slim mode which doesn’t support updates and the “pgsql” middle for slim mode which stores the data in the PostgreSQL database and which supports updates.
 There are many advantages to having this data in the database and we’ll always have that and support that.
 But for many osm2pgsql use cases a full relational database isn’t really needed for this and it comes with quite a lot of overhead for processing and disk space.

 It would be great to have an additional middle implementation with some kind of custom disk-based database, this could be based on something like RocksDB or written from scratch exactly for our use case.
 Users could then choose whether they want the more efficient one or the more flexible PostreSQL-based one.